-Similarly, if a Boolean value is expected, entity naming must describe some qualitative state, i.e. is\ready, open\now.
+Similarly, if a Boolean value is expected, entity naming must describe some qualitative state, i.e. is_ready, open_now.

-Bad: "task.status": true

-- statuses are not explicitly binary; also such API isn't extendable.
+Bad: "task.status": truestatuses are not explicitly binary; also such API isn't extendable.

-Better: "task.is\finished": true.
+Better: "task.is_finished": true.

 Specific platforms imply specific additions to this rule with regard to the first-class citizen types they provide.
-For example, entities of the Date type (if such type is present) would benefit from being indicated with \at or \date postfixes, i.e. created\at, occurred\at.
+For example, JSON doesn't have a Date object type, so the dates are to be passed as numbers or strings.
+In this case, it's convenient to mark dates somehow, for example, by adding at or date postfixes, i.e. created_at, occurred_at.